venomlinux/scratchpkg/README.md

                                                          old configuration files and skip conflict check

 ### pkgdel
 `pkgdel` is a tool to remove package from system.
-It will read file listed in package `INDEX_DIR` and remove it.
+It will read file listed in package `PKGDB_DIR` and remove it.

     Usage:
       pkgdel [ <options> <package name> ]